|Manufacturer||Tachikawa Aircraft Company Limited|

 Contributor: C. Peter Chen

-ww2dbaseThe Allied code name for the Ki-55 design was "Ida", which was shared with the parent Ki-36 design.
+ww2dbaseThe Allied code name for the Ki-54 design was "Hickory".

 Last Major Revision: Aug 2012